brtcrt/lasercats/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Laser Cats is a 2D, two-player, tile-based, desktop puzzle game where players will play as two cats, one with laser shooting capabilities, the other with laser reflecting capabilities, to solve a variety of puzzles.
+Laser Cats is a 2D, two-player, tile-based, desktop puzzle game where the players control two cats, one that shoots lasers and one that reflects them.
+The players will work together to solve levels and progress.
-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With